Archive-663/lensAdapters/Olympus PEN-F/SHIFT/README.md

 - +/- 7mm of shift.
 - 90 degree rotation for both portrait and landscape shift.
 - Available for M42, & Nikon F.
+- Interchangeable base PEN-F bottom shift assembly.
+Print once and slide on and off either of the top shift assemblies.
 - More mounts coming soon.

 ### Help support Archive 663 with a dontation or monthly sub